 Eight of the top ten involve some sort of free printable — five very practical, three just for fun — so I’ll be sure to keep those coming in the New Year.

 Interestingly, none of my most popular material has been written in the last twelve months.
-If I consider only the posts that have been written this year, the top ten list reads like this:
+If I consider only the blog posts that have been written this year, my top 10 list reads like this:

 This one is actually an old post that I updated this year, but the money-saving tips are timeless.
 It saw lots of traffic when the Penny Hoarder linked to it several months ago.